adamkocsis/Rcourse/Exercises/2022-11-21d_circles_in_circle.md

 #### Part 3

-Modify your script to make it possible to change the color of every circle!
+Modify your script to make it possible to change the color of every large circle!